Introduction to Cowpeas:

 - Cowpea crops can tolerate infertile and acid soils.

-- Lighter soil that is drought tolerant can reduce the leaf growth and reduces water loss through stomata, and leaf movement to reduce light and heat load under stress.
+- Lighter soil that is drought tolerant can reduce leaf growth and reduces water loss through stomata, and leaf movement to reduce light and heat load under stress.

 - Cowpeas are much less tolerant to cold soils which have a poor tolerance to waterlogging.
 Cowpeas thrive in well-drained soil and less on heavy soils.